How Barometric Pressure Affects a Hurricane’s Strength

-Scientists consider 1013.2 millibars to be the normal barometric pressure at sea level on a calm day.
+Scientists consider 1013.2 millibars to be the normal air pressure at sea level on a calm day.

-A “low-pressure system” refers to an area with barometric readings lower than the area surrounding it.
-Low-pressure systems generally produce high winds, warmer air, and atmospheric lift— ideal ingredients for a tropical storm.
-The lower the barometric pressure in hurricanes, the higher the wind speeds— and the more dangerous the storm.
+Therefore, the lower the barometric pressure in hurricanes, the higher the wind speeds— and the more dangerous the storm.

-Here are the lowest barometric pressure readings of a few of the more infamous hurricanes:
+Here are the lowest pressures of a few of the more infamous hurricanes:

-- In 1988, Hurricane GILBERT reached an air pressure low of 888 millibars.
+- In 1988, Hurricane GILBERT reached one of the lowest hurricane pressures at 888 millibars.